 - Apply petroleum jelly (Vaseline®) or A & D® ointment to the skin around your rectum after every bowel movement.
 This helps prevent irritation.

-Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 to 3 hours.
+Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 hours.

 Step 3: Second bottle of magnesium citrate

-Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 to 3 hours.
+Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 hours.

 Now your stool should be more liquidy and yellowish-clear.
 This is a sign that your bowels are getting cleared.
 If your bowels aren’t getting cleared, call 212-639-7280 and ask to talk with a nurse or the fellow on call.

 Back to top